jonocodes/blog/content/blog/2025-01-10-nix-death-by-a-thousand-cuts.md

 ### Declarative configuration

 What always intrigued me about Nix was its hermetic, reproducibly.
-In a perfect setup, I can define my whole system in a single succulent config file and know that I will get that exact system and nothing more whenever I build it.
+In a perfect setup, I can define my whole system in a single succinct config file and know that I will get that exact system and nothing more whenever I build it.

 A great example of its use is when I was going to a conference and needed to bring a laptop.
 I had two laptops at home, running Nix.
 The more capable one was serving some files in my network.
 The other one was was for taking notes on, but at the time was having batter problems - so not great for working outside the house.